contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Full-time missionaries do not teach people who are in prison or jail.

 A person who has been convicted of murder or a crime involving sexual misconduct may not be baptized unless the First Presidency gives approval (see [38.2.8.7](38-church-policies-and-guidelines.md#38287-situations-that-require-authorization-from-the-mission-president-or-first-presidency)).
 The same is true for a person who has confessed to committing murder even if the confession was in private to a priesthood leader.
-If the person is seeking baptism for the first time, the mission president conducts the interview and submits the request if he can recommend baptism.
-The bishop or stake president does this for a former member seeking readmission (see [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church)).
-The request for permission must include all pertinent details as determined in the interview.
 As used here, _murder_ does not include abortion or police or military action in the line of duty.

+If the person is seeking baptism for the first time, the mission president follows the instructions in [38.2.8.7](38-church-policies-and-guidelines.md#38287-situations-that-require-authorization-from-the-mission-president-or-first-presidency).
+If the person is a former member seeking readmission, the bishop and stake president follow the instructions in the same section (see also [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church)).

 #### 38.2.8.9 Adults Involved in Plural Marriage

 An adult who has encouraged, taught, or been involved in plural marriage must receive approval from the First Presidency before he or she may be baptized.

-The mission president may request this approval if he has interviewed the person, found him or her to be worthy, and can recommend baptism.
-If the person is seeking readmission after membership withdrawal or resignation, the stake president conducts the interview and requests this approval.
+If the person is seeking baptism for the first time, the mission president follows the instructions in [38.2.8.7](38-church-policies-and-guidelines.md#38287-situations-that-require-authorization-from-the-mission-president-or-first-presidency).
+If the person is a former member seeking readmission, the bishop and stake president follow the instructions in [38.2.8.7](38-church-policies-and-guidelines.md#38287-situations-that-require-authorization-from-the-mission-president-or-first-presidency) (see also [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church)).

 The request should describe the person’s past involvement in plural marriage.
 It should also describe his or her repentance and current family situation.

 #### 38.2.8.10 Persons Who Identify as Transgender